 What is Cassava Farming?

-Cassava farming and cultivation is the entire process of growing cassava, from land preparation and planting to maintenance, management, and harvesting.
+Cassava farming is the complete process of growing cassava, from land preparation and planting to maintenance and harvest.

-The goal is to produce healthy tubers for food, animal feed, or processing into products like flour, starch, or bioethanol.
+The goal is simple: produce healthy tubers for food, animal feed, flour, starch, or bioethanol processing.

-Successful cassava farming starts with choosing land that supports strong root growth.
+Successful cassava farming begins with proper land selection and preparation to support strong root development.

 Soil Testing and Fertility